campworkcoeman/campworkcoeman.org/cub-scouts/family-weekend.md

 ---

 <div class="alert alert-info">
-<a href="http://www.ctrivers.org/Event.aspx?id=13809">Click here</a> to visit the Connecticut Rivers Council website to sign your family up for the Family Camping Weekend at Camp Workcoeman.
+<a href="http://www.ctrivers.org/Event.aspx?id=13809">Click here</a> to visit the council website to sign your family up for the Family Camping Weekend at Camp Workcoeman.
 Sign up today!
 </div>

 ### July 16--17, 2016